Justin-Tan/Justin-Tan.github.io/_posts/2020-09-12-Neural-Image-Compression.md

 &= \textrm{Expected reconstruction mismatch} + \beta \cdot \left( \textrm{Expected bitstream length}\right)
 \end{align}$$

-The encoder and generator transforms are usually parameterized using convolutional networks, which may be able to achieve a more appropriate latent representation compared to the linear transforms used by traditional image codecs.
+For image-based data, the encoder and generator transforms are usually parameterized using convolutional networks, which may be able to achieve a more appropriate latent representation compared to the linear transforms used by traditional image codecs.
 The distribution parameters of the prior probability model are also typically defined by a convolutional/dense network - e.g. if the probability model over $$\hat{\*z}$$ is taken to be Gaussian, the mean and scale parameters of the distribution are defined by the output of a neural network, as in Ballé et. al. [[2]](#2).
 We'll discuss this more in the next post.

-### Differentiable quantization proxy
+## Differentiable quantization proxy

 Naively applying gradient descent to this objective is problematic as the gradient w.r.t. $\phi$ and $\nu$ will be zero almost everywhere due to quantization.
 As an alternative, one differentiable relaxation is to use additive random noise in lieu of hard quantization.
 Considering the single-dimensional case, the probability mass function from integer rounding is: